fsislaben/stats_crash_course/pages/chisquare.md

 For example, if you wanted to test if a coin is fair, you would flip a coin 100 times and record H/T.
 The frequencies of H/T for your tosses could then be compared to the expected frequencies of 50/50.

-The null hypothesis for the chi-square test for Goodness-of-fit is that the sample data matches the expected distribution.
+The ***null hypothesis*** for the chi-square test for Goodness-of-fit is that the sample data matches the expected distribution.

-The the alternative hypothesis for the chi-square test for indpendence is that the sample does NOT match the expected distribution.
+The the ***alternative hypothesis*** for the chi-square test for independence is that the sample does NOT match the expected distribution.

 ## Values needed to conduct a chi-square test